 [78r] Here Commences the Fencing with the Staff

-About 20 years later, Fiore dei Liberi published the Flos Duellatorum (1409 or 1410).
+Soon text would be accompanied by illustrations, and this would continue to be the standard form for combat decriptions for the next six-hundred years, until the 20th century.
+Within this vast epoch, only rather recently films, the internet, and Youtube sort of disrupted that original form of combat instructions.About 20 years after above-mentioned manuscript, Fiore dei Liberi published the Flos Duellatorum (1409 or 1410).
 Fiore had studied unter German fencing master Johannes Suvenus (Johane dicto suueno), whom Fiore himself described as his principal teacher from among all of the many German and Italian masters he had studied with during the late 14th century.

 The places of Fiore’s activity – Udine, Padua, Pavia, and Ferrara – at that time belonged to the territory of the Holy Roman Empire, which can be said to have begun with Otto the Great (Italian: Ottone il Grande) – German king from 936, Italian king from 951, and Holy Roman Emperor from 962 – and lasted until 1806.

 While Fiore himself might not be considered a significant master in the evolution of fencing in Central Europe, he did prepare one of the first illustrated fencing books which shows a potpourri of techniques derived from the eminent “German” and “Italian” fencing schools of that era.
 Besides the regular armed or unarmed fight on foot or horseback, Fiore also covered topics such as the bastoncello, or plays of a short stick, such as shown below and bearing the description:

 “With a short staff I bind your neck, And if I fail to bring you into the ground, you can consider yourself lucky.”